google/zopfli/README.md

-Zopfli Compression Algorithm is a compression library programmed in C to perform very good, but slow, deflate or zlib compression.
+## Zopfli Compression Algorithm
+its is a compression library programmed in C to perform very good, but slow, deflate or zlib compression.

 The basic function to compress data is ZopfliCompress in zopfli.h.
 Use the